swarooppatilx/scruter/CONTRIBUTING.md

 ## Getting Started

-1. **Fork the repository** to your own GitHub account by clicking the "Fork" button at the top-right corner of the repository page.
+1. ** 🍴 Fork the repository** to your own GitHub account by clicking the "Fork" button at the top-right corner of the repository page.
-2. **Clone your forked repository** to your local machine:
+2. ** 💻 Clone your forked repository** to your local machine:
    ```bash
    git clone https://github.com/your-username/scruter.git
    cd scruter
    ```
-3. **Create a new branch** for your changes:
+3. ** 🌿 Create a new branch** for your changes:
    ```bash
    git checkout -b feature-branch-name
    ```
-4. **Make your changes** and test them locally.
+4. ** 🛠️ Make your changes** and test them locally.

 ## Opening a Pull Request

-1. **Commit your changes** with clear commit messages:
+1. ** ✅  Commit your changes** with clear commit messages:
    ```bash
    git add .
    git commit -m 'Add some feature'
    ```
-2. **Push to your branch**:
+2. ** 📤 Push to your branch**:
    ```bash
    git push origin feature-branch-name
    ```
-3. **Submit a pull request**: Go to the original repository and click on the "Pull Request" button to submit your changes.
+3. ** 🔄 Submit a pull request**: Go to the original repository and click on the "Pull Request" button to submit your changes.

-## Contribution Guidelines
+## 📝 Contribution Guidelines

 - We welcome contributions in the form of new features, bug fixes, enhancements, and documentation updates.
 - Be respectful and constructive in all interactions with other contributors.
 - Test your changes thoroughly before submitting a pull request.
 - Include a clear and descriptive title for your pull request summarizing the changes.
+## 🏆 Contribution Points
+All tasks will be assigned various levels based on complexity and required skills.
+Each level provides different points:

+🥇 Level 1: 10 Points
+🥈 Level 2: 25 Points
+🥉 Level 3: 45 Points

 ## Commit Messages